Boggartfly/EasyCast/README.md

-OpenAirplay
+EasyCast
 ===========

 My attempt at Airplaying content to an apple TV with an android smartphone.

 Airplay now WORKS with photos!
 More coming up ahead.
+It's open source software.
+Feel free to use it under below mentioned terms!.

 Copyright 2014 Parth Sane